schnipz/elemental/README.md

 > A scratch build start point for front-end developers.

+## Setup

+- Install required GEM packages: `gem install sass scss_lint`
+- Install required global NPM dependencies: `npm install -g jscs jshint requirejs`
+- Run `npm install` to install all local dependencies

 ## Usage

+- Run `gulp develop` to start automatic build scripts
+- Start building your app...

+Remember To:

 - Update the `.htaccess` file to have your required environment configuration.
 - Update `dist/index.html` `theme-color` meta tag with your desired colour.
 - Duplicate and modify the `src/js/imports/modules/_module.js` template to create your own JavaScript modules (don't forget to add the files to `src/js/app.js`, and their dependencies to `src/js/imports/main.js` if they need methods to be called on ready, load or resize).
-- Run `gulp develop` and start building your app.

 ## Notes

+- Uses NPM for package management and Gulp for automated tasks
 - Uses RequireJS for JavaScript modulisation
-- Includes underscore.js by default (because it's just so dang useful)
+- Includes underscore.js by default (because it's just so dang useful!)
 - Uses SCSS for CSS pre-prosessing
-- Uses NPM for package management and Gulp for automated tasks
-- JavaScript and CSS linting is in place
+- Has JavaScript and CSS linting

 ## TODO

-- Asset caching based on version number
+- Asset caching based on package.json version number

 ## License
 Licensed under the [MIT license](LICENSE).